+At this level, staff would evaluate whether the issue could be addressed through legislative changes.
 The Texas legislature meets every odd-numbered year, with the next legislative session beginning in 2013.
-This option would require finding supportive legislators to draft and introduce legislation that advances the identified needs and objectives of The Woodlands.
-The most often cited potential change to the Township's enabling legislation has been adding ordinance making authority, either broad-based or targeted to identified needs.
-Conversely, opening up the Township's enabling legislation, which is unique to only The Woodlands, could invite adverse changes to the Township.
-Municipalities hold extensive powers in Texas.
-An attempt to add broad ordinance making authority, a unique power of Texas municipalities, may invite opposition from municipalities and various interest groups, including the Texas Municipal League.
-Just as The Woodlands may seek to broaden the powers in the Township's enabling legislation, undue attention may solicit other changes to the legislation that negatively impact or even dissolve the unique Township government structure.
+If the issue can be addressed with a legislative solution, it would require finding supportive legislators to draft and introduce legislation that advances the identified needs and objectives of The Woodlands.
+It should be noted that just as The Woodlands may seek to broaden the powers in the Township's enabling legislation, undue attention may solicit other changes to the legislation that negatively impact or even dissolve the unique Township government structure.